cangir/theme-catalog/README.md

 **[View Demo](https://cleanbootstrap.com)**

-*Please note that demo doesn't have authentication features.
-In order to see demo pages, you need to run the project.
-But you can still see the screenshots section.*
+**Please note that:** *demo doesn't have authentication features.*

+*In order to see demo pages, you need to run the project.*

+*But you can still see the screenshots section.*

 ## Project Overview
 This is the fourth project for the Udacity Full Stack Nanodegree.
 This project allows users to perform Create, Read, Update, and Delete operations.